Sunday, April 21, 2024

 One can easily notice that this type of memory loss is occurring rapidly in every social sphere.
 Of course, the most visible sign of it is the erasure of historic sites and urban spaces all over the country.
 In the name of modernizing cities and “bettering” them to face the necessities of the 21st century, the old traditional buildings, houses or well-known landmarks are being put down, redesigning in this way the whole picture in the eyes of the beholders.
 Addresses are not the same anymore and the once characteristic city spots are forever gone, substituted by more skyscrapers or other “revitalizing” buildings which are obsolete for the people.

 The society where we are living in now, is a society of "ish", which in English is translated "ex" or "what once was".
-Our sporadic appointments are set in places that do not exist anymore, like "ish teatri", "ish kinemaja" or "ish galeria", etc. I find it hard to comprehend how fast this destruction is taking place and with what catastrophic consequences for the new generations.
+Our sporadic appointments are set in places that do not exist anymore, like "ish teatri", "ish kinemaja" or "ish galeria", etc. It is hard to comprehend how fast this destruction is taking place and with what catastrophic consequences for the new generations.
 They will never know what used to be before them.
 What they will see, will be a view of modern falsity, without any particular meaning or connection with the previous generations and their traditions.
 A kind of memory reset, a loss of substance in making sense out of the world that we live in.

 It continued with “democracy”, where they started to destroy and erase whatever good was made in time of communism.
 It soon had disastrous consequences and created a political, economic and cultural collapse which brought the turmoil of 1997.